-Introduction to Statistics | MATH 200 | 3 Credits
+Introduction to Statistics | MATH 200 | 3 college/.5 highschool credits Instructor: Mr. Mark Marino

 This course is a study of the application of statistical procedures to the analysis of experimental data.
 Topics covered include methods for presentation of data; measures of center, dispersion and position; sampling techniques; elementary probability; hypothesis testing and confidence intervals for both one and two populations; and linear correlation and regression.
 Use of the binomial, normal, student's T and chi-square distributions are also covered.
 Technology such as a graphing calculator or Excel is required.